 So stop trying to please everybody, and don’t be afraid to try something else if things don’t work out.

-Meet our amazing Women in Business speakers!
+Meet more amazing Women in Business!

 Join us Friday, October 15.
 Tickets are just $25, click here.